bradyhouse/house/fiddles/three/fiddle-0009-Sun/README.markdown

 ### Description

-Pen exploring how to model the surface sun using custom fragment and vertex shaders.
+Fiddle exploring how to model the surface of the Sun using custom fragment and vertex shaders.
 Again, this one is based on the examples discussed in
-Chapter 3 of Tony Parisi's book, **WebGL Up and Running**.
+Tony Parisi's book, **WebGL Up and Running**.

 ### Published Version Link